s4r4v4n04/writeup-saravan/bandit.md

 password:P4L4vucdmLnm8I7Vl7jG1ApGSfjYKqJU<br>

 # Level 6 -> 7
-the aim of this level is to find the password which is there some where in the given files cd ../..<br>
+the aim of this level is to find the password which is there some where in the given files<br>
+cd ../..<br>
 find ./ -group bandit6 -user bandit7 -size 33c<br>
 found  ./var/lib/dpkg/info/bandit7.password<br>